neo-0007/archive/docs/robosoccer/index.md

-# Robosoccer Overview
+# RoboSoccer Overview

-Our first robotics project was our robosoccer bot
+Our first robotics project was our RoboSoccer bot.
-It's not a human like robot playing soccer with its robotic legs , its a simple RC controlled four wheeled bot (you can say its a car) that pushes the ball to the goal, and it's mostly a 1v1 match.
+It’s not a human like robot playing soccer with robotic legs — it’s a simple RC-controlled, four-wheeled bot (you can think of it as a small car) that pushes the ball toward the goal.
+Matches are usually 1v1.

+---

 ## **The Bot**

-Here is our first build , it looks good according to me , but it broke during its first fight :(
+Here is our first build.
+I think it looked pretty good — but unfortunately, it broke during its very first match. :(

 <div style="display: flex; flex-wrap: wrap; gap: 12px; justify-content: center;">